CAS Registry Number 3380-34-5

 What can Canadians do?

-- As a general precaution, Canadians are reminded to carefully follow safety warnings and directions when using products containing triclosan.
+- As a general precaution, Canadians are reminded when using any products to carefully follow any safety warnings and directions and to dispose of the products appropriately.

-- Canadians who handle triclosan in the workplace should consult with their occupational health and safety representative about safe handling practices, applicable laws and requirements under the Workplace Hazardous Materials Information System (WHMIS).
+- Canadians who may be exposed to triclosan in the workplace should consult with their employer and occupational health and safety (OHS) representative about safe handling practices, applicable laws and requirements under OHS legislation and the Workplace Hazardous Materials Information System (WHMIS).